s-t-e-f/tp/docs/DeveloperGuide.md

 * Alternative 2:
     * Only allow users to add resources into projects that are already existing.
-        * **Cons**: A new command has to added to create a new project before adding resources to it.
-This requires more lines of code for implementation and make the program less user-friendly since they need to type extra commands to create projects before adding resources.
+        * **Cons**: A new command has to be added for creating new projects before adding resources to them.
+          This requires unnecessarily more lines of code for the implementation and make the program less user-friendly since users need to type extra commands to create projects before adding resources.

 ---